Somaliland–Taiwan relations

 Somaliland–Taiwan relations refers to the relationship between the Republic of Somaliland and the Republic of China (Taiwan).
+The ROC was one of the 35 countries to recognize the original independence of the short lived State of Somaliland in 1960.

-The two countries have no formal diplomatic relations, but they have established embassy-like representative offices in each other's capital city.
+The two countries in 2020 established embassy-like representative offices in each other's capital city.
+Somaliland claims that Republic of China (Taiwan) recognises their independence.
+The Republic of China (Taiwan) for its part officially refers to Somaliland as a country, but has not released a formal declaration of recognition of Somaliland's independence.

 History

 The President of the ROC (Taiwan) Tsai Ing-wen meets with the Minister of Foreign Affairs of Somaliland Yasin Haji Mohamoud.

+1960 independence recognition

+The Republic of China (Taiwan), at that time a permanent member of the United Nations Security Council, was one of 35 countries that recognized the independence of the former British Somaliland as the new State of Somaliland on 26 June 1960 but was unified with the Italian Somaliland shortly after.

+Modern history

-The Republic of China (Taiwan) and the Republic of Somaliland have gradually established good interactive relations since 2009.
+The ROC and the Republic of Somaliland have gradually established positive interactive relations since 2009.
 Both countries are members of the Unrepresented Nations and Peoples Organization (UNPO).

 In November 2019, Ali Yang Syin-yi, Director-General of the Department of West Asian and African Affairs of the Department of the Ministry of Foreign Affairs of the Republic of China, went to Somaliland to meet with the head of the Central Bank.
 The head hoped to establish a close partnership with the Central Bank of the Republic of China.

 In February 2020, the Foundation for International Cooperation and Development (CCICED) went to Somaliland to negotiate closer cooperation on agriculture, health and technological development.
 The Vice President of Somaliland hosted a banquet at his residence, the Minister of Agriculture, the Deputy Minister of Foreign Affairs and other officials.

 On 30 July 2020, when the former Taiwanese President Lee Teng-hui died, the Somaliland Ministry of Foreign Affairs said on Twitter: "For such a huge loss, the Ministry of Foreign Affairs of Somaliland, on behalf of the government and people, offers to the government and people of Taiwan.
 My sincere condolences, we are with Taiwan."

 On 3 August 2020, the "Somaliland Chronicle" reported that Somaliland President Muse Bihi Abdi instructed to discuss specific measures to strengthen bilateral relations with Taiwan, and carefully studied the US "Taipei Act", and made relevant suggestions.

 On 3 March 2021, Somaliland and Taiwan signed an information technology cooperation agreement meant to upgrade the digitization of Somaliland's government.
 The three-year plan involved training staff and upgrading Internet management.

-In July 2025 the Coast Guard Administration (Taiwan) signed a cooperation agreement with the Somaliland Coast Guard.
+In July 2025 the Coast Guard Administration of Taiwan signed a cooperation agreement with the Somaliland Coast Guard.